zoff-music/zoff/server/README.md

 Zoff is a shared (free) YouTube based radio service, built upon the YouTube API.

 Zoff is mainly a webbased service.
-The website uses NodeJS with Socket.IO, MongoDB and express on the backend, with JavaScript, jQuery and Materialize on the frontend.
+The website uses NodeJS with Socket.IO, MongoDB and PHP on the backend, with JavaScript, jQuery and Materialize on the frontend.

 The team consists of Kasper Rynning-Tønnesen and Nicolas Almagro Tonne, and the project has been worked on since late 2014.